nvohra0016/Biot1D-MATLAB/README.md

 ## Acknowledgement

-This research was partially supported by NSF DMS-1912938 "Modeling with Constraints and Phase Transitions in Porous Media" and NSF DMS-1522734 ``Phase transitions in porous media across multiple scales"; PI: Dr. Malgorzata Peszynska.
+This research was partially supported by NSF DMS-1912938 "Modeling with Constraints and Phase Transitions in Porous Media" and NSF DMS-1522734 "Phase transitions in porous media across multiple scales"; PI: Dr. Malgorzata Peszynska.

 ## License